Something a bit different today - dipping into the technology pool.

 And so, the documentation documents also serve as example files.

 If you are working on a thesis or a longer project, try out LyX.
 The application is quite powerful compared to the system resources it requires, and it scales remarkable well for very heavy documents, also working quite well with pulling in external documents.
 I have edited a very heavy lab manual for a biomedical conference with a lot of graphs and hi-res images on a fairly low-specification machine.

-Quite a bit prettier with the first couple of chapters of my BA thesis – in LyX and PDF format.
+For an illustration, the first couple of chapters of my BA thesis - in LyX and PDF format.